obonaventure/cnp3/book/network/network.rst

    Interconnection of two domains via a private peering link

-Such `private peering links` are useful when for example an entreprise or university network needs to be connected to its Internet Service Provider.
+Such `private peering links` are useful when for example an enterprise or university network needs to be connected to its Internet Service Provider.
 However, some domains are connected to hundreds of other domains [#fasrank]_.
 For some of these domains, using only private peering links would be too costly.
 A better solution to allow a many domains to interconnect cheaply are the `Internet eXchange Points` (:term:`IXP`).
 An :term:`IXP` is usually some space in a data center that hosts routers belonging to different domains.
 A domains willing to exchange packets with other domains present at the :term:`IXP` installs one of its routers on the :term:`IXP` and connects it to other routers inside its own network.
 The IXP contains a Local Area Network to which all the participating routers are connected.
 When two domains that are present at the IXP wish to exchange packets, they simply use the Local Area Network.
 IXPs are very popular in Europe and many Internet Service Providers and Content providers are present on these IXPs.

 .. figure:: fig/network-fig-105-c.png
    :align: center